smoort/CarND-PID-Control-Project/README.md

 ---

-## Reflection - Effect each of the P, I, D components has in the implementation is described
+## Reflection - Effect each of the P, I, D components on the implementation

-* Code should compile.
-* The PID procedure follows what was taught in the lessons.
-* Effect each of the P, I, D components has in the implementation is described.
-* The method of chosing the final hyperparameters is described.
-* The vehicle must successfully drive a lap around the track.
+* P component controls the intensity of correction.
+The higher the P value the car tends to overshoot the desired track and takes an oscillatory path.
+The lower the P value, the correction is slow tending to get off the road in sharp turns.
+* I component corrects for any systemic biases.
+The wheels of the car in the simulator seemed to be aligned and hence did not have any systemic bias.
+Hence no correction was needed.
+Adding an I component tends to drag the car in one direction by that amount.
+* D component helped get a smoother convergence to desired path while avoiding too much overshooting.
+Keeping P low and D high finally did the trick.

-## Reflection - The method of chosing the final hyperparameters is described.
+## Reflection - Method of chosing the final hyperparameters

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./pid`.
+* Manual tuning using trial and error was used to arrive at the final hyperparameters
+* By observing the car in a straight lane, it was evident that the car did not have any systemic bias.
+Hence the I component was set to 0.
+* As high P value caused too much overshooting, used a low P value with high D value to achieve smooth convergence.